danStich/dia/README.md

 # Parallel execution ----
 # .
-Load libraries on workers -----
+Load libraries on nodes using sfLibrary() from the snowfall package -----
 sfLibrary(dia)